-We also performed single-crystal neutron scattering experiments in the low-temperature helimagneic phase, and found a new magnetic Bragg reflection at ($\delta$,1,0)-position, as shown in Fig. \ref{fig:d10}(a).
-The magnetic propagation vector of the helimagnetic state of MnP reported previously is ($\delta$,0,0) and the nuclear (0,1,0)-reflection is forbidden, thus, the magnetic ($\delta$,1,0)-reflection is fundamentally forbidden.
-In reality, the previously reported magnetic structure is a double spiral one with different phases for the Mn-sites in the chemical unit cell.
-This allows a very weak ($\delta$,1,0)-reflection.
-Nonetheless, the observed intensity of the ($\delta$,1,0)-reflection is 70 times larger than the intensity of the ($\delta$,1,0)-reflection using the double spiral structure model.
-This large discrepancy clearly requires reconsideration of the magnetic structure in the helimagnetic state.
-We also checked the reflection intensity at (1+$\delta$,0,0) = ($\delta$,1,0) + (1,-1,0), however, could not detect any magnetic signal, as shown in Fig. \ref{fig:d10}(b).
-Assuming the single modulation vector $(\delta, 1, 0)$ for the additional modulation, we may conclude that this modulation has only the $a$-axis component.
-This additional modulation is illustrated schematically in Fig. \ref{fig:d10}(c).
-By superimposing this modulation to the fundamental proper helimagnetic structure with ${\bm Q} =$ ($\delta$,0,0), the magnetic structure shown in Fig. \ref{fig:d10} (d) is obtained.
-In this structure, the helical planes are tilted to the a-direction from the bc-plane with the angle of $\theta$ and $-\theta$, alternately along the b-axis.
-The size of the a-component $m^{\mbox{ a}}$ and the tilt-angle $\theta$ are estimated about 0.046 $\mb$/Mn-atom and 2.0 degree from the integrated intensity of the ($\delta$,1,0)-reflection, respectively.
+We also performed single-crystal neutron scattering experiments in the LT phase and found a new magnetic Bragg reflection at the ($\delta$,1,0) position, as shown in Fig. \ref{fig:d10}(a).
+The magnetic propagation vector of the helimagnetic state of MnP reported previously is ($\delta$,0,0), and the (0,1,0) reflection is forbidden.
+Thus, the magnetic ($\delta$,1,0) reflection is fundamentally forbidden.
+In reality, the previously reported magnetic structure, a double spiral structure in which Mn spins in the chemical unit cell have different rotating phases\cite{Forsyth1966,Obara1980}, allows for a very weak ($\delta$,1,0) reflection.
+Nonetheless, it is 70 times smaller than the observed intensity of the ($\delta$,1,0) reflection.
+This large discrepancy clearly requires reconsideration of the magnetic structure in the helimagnetic state: an additional modulation with the propagation vector of ($\delta$,1,0) should be considered.
+Note that the reflection at (1+$\delta$,0,0) = ($\delta$,1,0) + (1,-1,0) is absent, as shown in Fig. \ref{fig:d10}(b).
+This indicates that the modulation with ($\delta$,1,0) has only the a-axis component.
+This additional modulation is shown schematically in Fig. \ref{fig:d10}(c).
+By superimposing this modulation to the fundamental proper helimagnetic structure with ${\bm Q} =$ ($\delta$,0,0), the magnetic structure shown in Fig. \ref{fig:d10}(d) is obtained.
+In this structure, the helical planes are tilted to the a-direction from the $bc$-plane by angles of $\theta$ and $-\theta$, alternately along the $b$-axis.
+The size of the a-component $m^{\mbox{ a}}$ and the tilt angle $\theta$ are estimated to be about 0.046\,$\mb$/Mn atom and 2.0 deg from the integrated intensity of the ($\delta$,1,0) reflection, respectively.